Top 10 Best Cities in Pocket Planes

 The Newcomers

 ?
 Algiers Algiers, the capital city of Algeria, lies along the Mediterranean coastline.
-It's known for the Ketchaoua Mosque and the 17th-century Casbah quarter, with its narrow alleys and Ottoman-era architecture.
-The modern city extends along the coast and down to the sea.
-Algiers is also home to the Martyrs'... read more
+It is known for the Ketchaoua Mosque and the 17th-century Casbah quarter, which features narrow alleys and Ottoman-era architecture... read more

 ?
-Jakarta Jakarta is the capital and largest city of Indonesia, situated on the northwestern coast of the island of Java.
-Known for its skyscrapers, modern infrastructure, and a myriad of shopping malls, the city serves as Indonesia's economic, political, and cultural hub.
-Due to its strategic location, Jakarta... read more
+Jakarta Jakarta is the capital and largest city of Indonesia, located on the northwestern coast of the island of Java.
+It is known for its modern skyline, extensive shopping malls, and role as the nation's economic, political, and cultural center.
+The city's strategic location has led to a blend of ethnicities... read more

 The Contenders

 Los Angeles Los Angeles, officially the City of Los Angeles and often abbreviated as L.A., is the largest city in California.
-It has an estimated population of nearly 4 million, and is the second-largest city in the United States, after New York City, and the third-largest city in North America, after Mexico City... read more
+It has an estimated population of nearly 4 million and is the second-largest city in the United States after New York City.
+It is also the third-largest in North America after Mexico City... read more

 Los Angeles to Tokyo is great on Class 3 planes if you want to make money by leaving the game alone for an hour or so.